brandonwong3/icdep/extension.md

-#extension: How can we add additional features to the protocol without breaking previous functionality?
+# How can we add additional features to the protocol without breaking previous functionality?